asiamina/FakeReviews-RestaurantDataset/README.md

 # Acknowledgment:

-his research work is supported by National Science Foundation under Grant No: 1723765.
+This research work is supported by National Science Foundation under Grant No: 1723765.